massoncheg/forgejo-docs/docs/user/first-repository.md

 - **Description** A short description that appears next to your repository's name where appropriate
 - **Template** Occasionally you may want to generate your repository from an existing template.
 In that case, you can specify that template here.
 Otherwise, simply leave this field empty.
 - **Issue Labels** If you want to initialize your project's issue tracker with a set of labels that you can use to categorize issues, you can choose one here.
 You don't have to choose this right away though, as you can choose and modify issue labels at a later time as well.
 - **.gitignore** A [.gitignore](https://git-scm.com/docs/gitignore) file defines which files Git should not keep track of.
 This is useful, for example to prevent configuration files or binaries to be tracked in version control.
-You can choose to add a pre-defined file matching the programming language you use now, or add one manually later.
+You can choose to add a predefined file matching the programming language you use now, or add one manually later.
 - **License** Here, you can choose from a list of FSF/OSI approved licenses.
 A `LICENSE` file will then be added to the repository.
 For some help on choosing the correct license, have a look at our [licensing article](/getting-started/licensing/).
 - **README** is the first file one should read when accessing a repository.
 It's also the first file displayed when accessing a repository, a bit like the "homepage" of your repository.
 On Forgejo, this is interpreted as a [Markdown](/markdown/) file.
 - **Initialize repository** In order to add the `LICENSE`, `README` and `.gitignore` files mentioned above to your new repository, make sure you tick this box.